rhomobile/rhomobile-docs/docs/en/edge/guide/signature.md

 **NOTE: To take signature on Blackberry devices, press the Menu button, then select 'Capture'.**

 ### Inline Signature Capture
-**NOTE: As of Rhodes version 3.3.3, the Inline Signature API is removed from Rhodes.
-This feature is only supported in Zebra RhoMobile Suite.
-If you wish to use this feature, you will need to [upgrade to RhoMobile Suite](rhomobile-install).
-Your application's build.yml will also need to be modified to [indicate the application type is 'Rhoelements'](../../2.2.0/rhoelements/rhoelements2-native#enabling-motorola-device-capabilities).
-Additionally, a [RhoElements license](../../2.2.0/rhoelements/licensing) is required.**
+**NOTE: As of Rhodes version 3.3.3, the Inline Signature API is removed from Rhodes.**

 Windows Mobile and Windows CE devices support signature capture started in window, which you can show over the current page (scrolling is not supported in this case).